Persecution of Yazidis: 20th century

-During the Armenian genocide, many Yazidis were killed by Hamidiye cavalry.
+During the Armenian genocide, many Yazidis were killed by Hamidiye cavalry known as the Seventy-second firman of the Yazidi.
 According to Aziz Tamoyan, as many as 300,000 Yazidis were killed with the Armenians, while others fled to Transcaucasia.

 Many Yazidis found refuge in Armenia as they fled from the Kurds and Turks.
 Despite the fact that the Yazidis hid 20,000 Christians from the Ottomans in the Sinjar Mountains during the Armenian genocide, the Yazidis faced discrimination in Armenia.
 Yazidi children tended to hide their identities in schools so they would not be discriminated against.
 Furthermore, the term "Yezidi" is often used by non-Yazidis as an insult.

 According to Arbella Bet-Shlimon, in 1935 the Iraqi Army attacked eleven Yazidi villages, placed Sinjar under martial law, and then sentenced many Yazidi prisoners to death or to long sentences because they had resisted mandatory conscription; some of the prisoners were even paraded in front of a jeering crowd in Mosul that killed one of the captives.